gem/oq-engine/doc/faq.md

 how to install the engine.
 If you have already installed it and have issues running calculations you should go [here for hazard calculations]( faq-hazard.md) and [here for risk calculations](faq-risk.md).

+### Help!
+I have a multi-node cluster and I'm in trouble

 If you are running the OpenQuake Engine on a multi-node cluster you should also have a look at [FAQ related to cluster deployments](faq-cluster.md).